Operations

 Hi [Name],

 Read your LinkedIn post on SDR burnout last week.
-You nailed the core issue.
-The manual research and writing load is unsustainable at scale.
+You nailed the core issue: the manual research and writing load is unsustainable at any real scale.

-That's exactly the problem Trooly solves.
+That is exactly what Trooly solves.
 AI that researches your prospects and writes the personalized email itself, so your SDRs spend time on conversations, not copy-pasting.

 Happy to show you what it looks like for a team your size.
 15 minutes?